michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0030.md

 ### Definition
 - adj: of or relating to or caused by a toxin or poison
 ### Family
-toxic: antitoxic, detoxify, nontoxic, toxically, toxicity+;detoxicate: detoxicated, detoxicates, detoxicating;detoxify: detoxicate, detoxification, detoxified, detoxifies, detoxifying;toxicity: toxicities
+- toxic: antitoxic, detoxify, nontoxic, toxically, toxicity+
+- detoxicate: detoxicated, detoxicates, detoxicating
+- detoxify: detoxicate, detoxification, detoxified, detoxifies, detoxifying
+- toxicity: toxicities
 ### Examples
 - But the country is now facing the limits of that model amid slowing growth, toxic pollution and the shift of manufacturing work to less-developed nations.
 - That bout of smog saw 460 million people, a population greater than North America, breathing toxic air, according to Greenpeace.